stone-payments/python-sre-challenge/README.md

 You will need to complete the challenge:

 - A computer with internet
+- Python development skills.
+- Some front-end development skills.
+- Some docker operational skills.

 ## Deliverables

 The deliverable for this challenge is the code, inside a public GitHub repository of yours.
 You should provide us the URL for it.

-We should be able to deploy your application in our computer, and your ReadME should have all the information necessary for it.
+We should be able to run your application on our computers, and your README should have all the information necessary for it.

 Send us a report telling how was your experience with this challenge.
-Even if you can't finish, send the report because for us is more important to know your dedication on a project, thinking and analytical skills, than only looking at your technical skills.
+Even if you can't finish, send the report because for us is more important to know your dedication on a project, thinking, and analytical skills, than looking only at your technical skills.

+We will evaluate you based on how well the system is architected, your code and tooling practices, your instructions and documentation on the README.MD and how well you defend your idea and decisions when presenting it to us.

 ## Questions?

 If you have any questions, please send an email to your contact at Stone that we will reply as fast as we can :)